MDMAchine/ComfyUI_MD_Nodes/README.md

 A sampler that alternates between denoising and renoising to refine media over time, acting like a finely tuned echo chamber for your latent space.
 You set how "pingy" (denoise) or "pongy" (re-noise) it gets, allowing for precise control over the iterative refinement process, whether aiming for crisp details or a more ethereal quality.
 It works beautifully for both image and text-to-audio latents, and allows for advanced configuration via YAML parameters that can override direct node inputs.

 **💫 [`PINGPONG_SAMPLER_CUSTOM_FBG`](https://github.com/MDMAchine/ComfyUI_MD_Nodes/blob/main/manuals/PingPong_Sampler_Custom_FBG.md)**
-*‣ v0.9.9 FBG – Denoise with Feedback Guidance for dynamic control & consistency!*
+*‣ v0.9.9-p1 – Denoise with Feedback Guidance for dynamic control & consistency!*

 A powerful evolution of the PingPong Sampler, this version integrates Feedback Guidance (FBG) for intelligent, dynamic adjustment of the guidance scale during denoising.
 It combines controlled ancestral noise injection with adaptive guidance to achieve both high fidelity and temporal consistency, particularly effective for challenging time-series data like audio and video.
 FBG adapts the guidance on-the-fly, leading to potentially more efficient sampling and improved results.

 **🔮 [`SCENE_GENIUS_AUTOCREATOR`](https://github.com/MDMAchine/ComfyUI_MD_Nodes/blob/main/manuals/SCENE_GENIUS_AUTOCREATOR.md)**
-*‣ v0.1.1 – Automatic scene prompt & input generation for batch jobs, powered by AI creative weapon node!*
+*‣ v0.1.11 – Automatic scene prompt & input generation for batch jobs, powered by AI creative weapon node!*

 This multi-stage AI (ollama) creative weapon node for ComfyUI allows you to plug in basic concepts or seeds.
 Designed to automate Ace-Step diffusion content generation, it produces authentic genres, adaptive lyrics, precise durations, finely tuned Noise Decay, APG and PingPong Sampler YAML configs with ease, making batch experimentation a breeze.